 Read more about self-help therapies.

 Things to consider

-Research has shown cognitive behavioural therapy (CBT) can be as effective as medicine in treating depression and other mental health problems.
+Research has shown cognitive behavioural therapy (CBT) can be as effective as medication in treating some mental health problems.

-Some advantages and disadvantages of CBT are listed below.
+Nevertheless, CBT may not be successful or suitable for everyone.
+Some advantages and disadvantages of the approach are listed below.

 Advantages of CBT

 Disadvantages of CBT